 I’ve sat on the review for a couple of months because it made more sense to run it now when your thoughts may be turning to Autumn holidays.
 Whilst Dubai is getting more and more popular in summer, the 40 degree July / August heat really isn’t for most people.
 That said, it does offer excellent value for money compared to, say, prime Spanish or Portuguese resorts if you’re prepared to stay inside during the middle of the day.

 As it happens, I was one of the first people to stay at Zabeel Saray back in 2012.
-Whilst I was grateful for the free room, my conclusions are roughly the same as those I drew when we stayed five years ago and paid cash.
+Whilst I was grateful for the free room, my conclusions are roughly the same as those I drew when we stayed four years ago and paid cash.

 About Jumeirah Zabeel Saray

 Zabeel Saray opened in 2011 and is the sister property to the Burj Al Arab, Madinat Jumeirah, Jumeirah Beach Hotel etc.

 Not all Jumeirah properties are ‘ultra-luxe’ but Zabeel Saray, the Burj and Madinat most certainly are.
 To put my cards on the table, I genuinely think that the Madinat Jumeirah complex in Dubai is the most impressive achievement in the large-scale luxury family resort market this century.

 My wife’s sister and her family live in Dubai so we are down there quite a bit, although we always stay in hotels.
 We have probably done about 100 nights at Madinat Jumeirah since it opened, as a couple, on a ‘lads trip’ and with latterly with my children.
 It works for all of these segments.
 The quality of everything is outstanding – Madinat even has a full size theatre that is more impressive than 90% of British regional theatres.
 Despite having done over 100 nights at peak season in a resort with 1,300 rooms across four hotels, we have never failed to get enough sun loungers.